FoodSafe Level 1

 Who should take this course?

 1) Every operator of a food service establishment must hold a certificate, issued by a health official, for the successful completion of the food handler training program known as FOODSAFE or its equivalent.

-The FOODSAFE course is about preventing the transmission of foodborne illness and also about worker safety on the job.
-People who prepare, serve and clean up food should take the course for the safety of the customers and also for their own safety.
+The FOODSAFE Level 1 course is about preventing the transmission of foodborne illness.
+FoodSafe is also about worker safety on the job.
+People who prepare, serve and clean up food should take this course.
+It will be for the safety of the customers and also for their own safety.

 To add to your training, Occupational First Aid Level 1 would be highly recommended.